agentmorris/camera-trap-ml-survey/README.md

 For unsupervised learning, they compare sequence-based selection (learning representations that make images from the same sequence map to similar features), context-based selection (learning representations that capture similarity based on arbitrary metadata, in practice time and location), a baseline method that assumes no metadata, and an oracle that assumes labels.

 Evaluate on Caltech Camera Traps, Island Conservation Camera Traps, Snapshot Serengeti, and Masai Mara Camera Traps (classifiers are trained and tested within each dataset).
 For all datasets other than Snapshot Serengeti, locations are shared across train and test.
 Use a ResNet-18 backbone for all experiments, which they train via self-supervised training, then they train a linear classifier with class labels (so class labels are never used for deep training).
-Find substantial benefit to self-supervised pre-training (compared to ImageNet-initialized weights), generally finding that the context-based selection works best among the self-supervised methods, with a boost of around 5% top-1 accuracy relative to no pretraining.
+Find substantial benefit to self-supervised pre-training (compared to ImageNet-initialized weights), generally finding that the context-based selection works best among the self-supervised methods, with a boost of around 5% top-1 accuracy relative to no pre-training.

 Code is available on [GitHub](https://github.com/omipan/camera_traps_self_supervised/).